 Please refer to the Anti-Tip device information in this guide.
 Failure to take this precaution could result in tipping of the range and injury.

-Do not leave children alone or unattended where a range is hot or in operation.
-They could be seriously burned.
+- Do not leave children alone or unattended where a range is hot or in operation.
+They could be seriously burned. - For your safety, never use your appliance for warming or heating the room.

 IMPORTANT SAFETY INSTRUCTIONS